Connect to your S3 bucket

 and EXTERNAL_ID

-options like in the example above or you can configure theAWS_ACCESS_KEY_ID
+options as per the example above, or you can configure theAWS_ACCESS_KEY_ID

 and AWS_SECRET_ACCESS_KEY

-options to provide the credentials to read from your bucket.Additionally, you can limit the list of buckets displayed within your catalog by providing the list of paths to display using
+When creating a new connection, SQLake automatically tries to list the bucket and prefixes to allow users to discover their data.
+This validates that the permissions are defined correctly.Additionally, you can limit the list of buckets displayed within your catalog by providing a list of paths to display using

 PATH_DISPLAY_FILTER[S]

-.All connections have read and write permissions by default but you can easily create a connection with only read access by setting
+.All connections have read and write permissions by default but you can easily create a connection with read-only access by setting

 READ_ONLY